Cressence/quick-login/README.md

 <img src="https://raw.githubusercontent.com/Cressence/single-files/main/success-screen.png" height="300" title="SDK path">

-In, this tutorial, we will be using ```useState, useEffect``` to manage data in our application and we will be using JavaScript's ```Fetch API```to make http requests to our test server and log the user in.
+In, this tutorial, we will be using ```useState, useEffect``` to manage and display data in our application and we will be using JavaScript's ```Fetch API```to make http requests to our test server and log the user in.

 ## Getting Hands Dirty